minbrowser/min/README.md

 ## Contributing to Min

 Thanks for taking the time to contribute to Min!
 If you have any questions or run into any problems, please [open an issue](https://github.com/minbrowser/min/issues/new).
+We also have a [Discord server](https://discord.gg/bRpqjJ4) where you can ask questions or talk about what you're working on.

 ### Contributing Code